Overview

 To enable robust system ID under high uncertainty, I seek to develop a computational Bayesian framework that draws on the fields of applied probability, machine learning, and engineering physics.
 This framework will be realized through research into the following topics:

-2. incorporation of physics knowledge into the system ID framework,
+- incorporation of scientific knowledge into the system ID framework,